IBCNServices/tengu-charms/CONTRIBUTING.md

 ## Setup Python 2 and Python 3 linting

 Pyton linting (code checking) for both python 2 and python 3.
-We need both `pylint` and `pep8`.
+We need both `pylint` and `pycodestyle` (formerly pep8).

 - **Pep8** is the official python style guide.
+The pycodestyle linter checks this.
 We should adhere to this without question. pep8 linting is also checked by default by `bundletester` so we need to be compatible with this.
 - **Pylint** is incredibly awesome and helps you write good, clean code.
 However, it can be a bit pedantic at times.
 You can disable specific warnings by writing `#pylint: disable=<code>` either at the top of your file or at the line you want to ignore.

 Install linting packages.